som-shekhar/MapReducePrograms/README.md

 Step 3: mvn clean install

+Step 4: Open eclipse --> Import project --> Navigate to the project location

 The above command will create a target folder inside the project and inside the jar will be present.
 You need to use this jar to run the MR job